cenkerozkan/LawRag-latest/README.md

 - [ ] Bring more document repositories for different law areas to increase accuracy.
 - [ ] Increase the security in the prompt.
 - [ ] Create a word map for each law document to change the pdf selector examples
-- [ ] Refactor repository for not db but collections.
 - [ ] Add used_pdfs field in message model
 - [ ] Bring a more flexible solution in rag_service _pdf_selector.
-- [ ] Implement mini agents, starting with decider agent.
 - [ ] Try vertex ai gecko multilingual embedding.
-- [ ] For each document repository, create a method that inserts related docs with uuids.